Find Affordable College Courses

 $13,968 Average Tuition & Fees

-Our analysis found Illinois State University to be the best value school for sociology students who want to pursue a degree in Illinois.
-Located in the medium-sized suburb of Normal, Illinois State is a public college with a fairly large student population.
+Our 2023 rankings named Illinois State University the best value school in Illinois for sociology students.
+Located in the suburb of Normal, Illinois State is a public school with a very large student population.

 In-state tuition fees for undergraduate students at Illinois State are $13,968 per year.
 The average amount in student loans that sociology majors at Illinois State take out is $25,000.
 The average monthly payment of a loan this size is about $224, assuming that the borrower is on a 10-year repayment plan.